 Table of Contents

-The first six types are self-explanatory.
-The fifth type, Mixed, allows a fact sheet
+The first seven types are self-explanatory.
+The Mixed type allows a fact sheet

-to be created which contains a mixture of types 1-4 and 12.
+to be created which contains a mixture of the basic arithmetic types.
 The Missing Number types

 The font size that is used to create a